codebytes/azure-resiliency/slides/Slides.md

 ---

-# Reference Architectures for Compute, AKS, Storage, and Databases
+# Reference Architectures

 ## Streamlining Workload Design

-Utilizing reference architectures can streamline the design and deployment of reliable workloads, ensuring efficiency and scalability in cloud computing environments.
+Use reference architectures to design and deploy reliable, efficient, and scalable workloads in Azure.

-## Compute Architecture
+- Compute Architecture

-Explore reference architectures for compute in Azure to optimize performance and resource allocation for computational tasks in cloud environments.
+- Data and Analytics Architecture

-## AKS Architecture
+- AKS Architecture

-Discover reference architectures for Azure Kubernetes Service (AKS) to effectively manage containerized applications and microservices in the cloud.

-## Storage and Databases Design
+- Storage and Databases Design

-Learn about reference architectures for storage and databases in Azure to ensure data reliability, scalability, and performance in cloud-based applications.

 ---